 To ensure that there will be no complications that prevent you from participating in your VR experiment, please go over the VR safety screening form below.

-Our VR Suite is located in room C25, on the bottom floor of the Princeton Neuroscience Institute building.
+Our VR Lab is located in rooms C35C and C11 (depending on the experiment), on the bottom floor of the Princeton Neuroscience Institute building.
 The map below has been provided for your convenience.